 Don’t Forget to Ask!

-A person’s medical and dental history hold clues to potential dental issues that need attention.
+A person’s medical and dental history may indicate potential dental issues that need attention.
 The following questions can reveal pertinent background for a complete dental profile.

 - Are you currently undergoing a dental procedure or receiving dental treatment?